CSNW/sql-bricks/readme.md

 ## Cloning

-The primary goal of SQL Bricks is to enable the elimination of DRY in SQL-heavy applications by allowing easy composition and modification of SQL statements, like building blocks.
-To enable this, statements can be cloned and clauses can be added in any order (if a `WHERE` clause already exists, the new one will be `AND`ed to it):
+To facilitate composition and re-use, statements can be cloned and clauses can be added in any order (if a `WHERE` clause already exists, the new one will be `AND`ed to it):

 ```javascript
 var active_users = select('*').from('user').where({'active': true});